chamalee/chamalee.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in the Department of Computer Science at the University of Helsinki.
-I am supervised by Professor Nikolaj Tatti from the Data Analytics and Cyber Security group.
-My PhD was supervised by Professor Nikolaj Tatti.
-My PhD thesis is titled “Methods for Finding Structures in Feature-rich Graph Networks”.
+I am currently on the job market and working as a postdoctoral researcher in the Department of Computer Science at the University of Helsinki.
+I am supervised by Professor Nikolaj Tatti in the Data Analytics and Cyber Security group.
+My PhD, also supervised by Professor Tatti, focused on data mining in complex networks.
+My doctoral thesis is titled “Methods for Finding Structures in Feature-rich Graph Networks.”

 ## Interests